-Ever heard the saying, “I’ll sleep when I’m dead”?
-How about, “The dream is free, but the hustle is sold separately”?
-It turns out that this go-getting mentality comes at a steep price when it comes to your job.
+Ever heard the saying “I’ll sleep when I’m dead”?
+How about “The dream is free, but the hustle is sold separately”?
+It turns out that this go-getting, workaholic mentality comes at a steep price.

 In May 2019, the World Health Organization (WHO) officially recognized job burnout as an “occupational phenomenon.”
 They included it in the revised International Classification of Diseases (ICD-11), a diagnostic handbook referenced by clinicians and healthcare providers worldwide.

 Here’s why it’s so important to recognize the signs of burnout, plus how to deal.

 In 1974, psychologist Herbert Freudenberger introduced the term in a medical journal.
 He defined burnout as “significant changes in mood, attitude, motivation and personality” among his fellow volunteers at a free mental health clinic.

 In the decades since, the term expanded to apply to other facets of life.
 However, WHO’s classification limits burnout solely to issues stemming from work.